Sophrony (Sakharov)

-Saint Sophrony (23 September 1896, in Moscow – 11 July 1993, in Tolleshunt Knights), known also as Elder Sophrony or Father Sophrony was an archimandrite and one of the noted ascetic Christian monks of the twentieth century.
-He is best known as the disciple and biographer of St Silouan the Athonite and compiler of St Silouan's works, and as the founder of the Patriarchal Stavropegic Monastery of St. John the Baptist in Tolleshunt Knights, Maldon, Essex, England.
+Sophrony the Athonite (born Sergiy Symeonovich Sakharov; 23 September 1896 – 11 July 1993), known also as Saint Sophrony, Elder Sophrony or Father Sophrony, was a Russian-born Orthodox Christian archimandrite and one of the most noted ascetic monks of the 20th century.
+He is best known as the disciple and biographer of Silouan the Athonite and compiler of his works in the classic book Saint Silouan the Athonite, and also as the founder of the Patriarchal Stavropegic Monastery of St. John the Baptist in Tolleshunt Knights, Maldon, Essex, England.

+Towards the end of his life he published his spiritual autobiography in his book "We Shall See Him as He Is" where he relates in the most revealing way through his own experience, the mystical life of Christian Orthodox asceticism.

-He was canonised by the Ecumenical Patriarchate of Constantinople on 27 November 2019.
+Sophrony was canonised by the Ecumenical Patriarchate of Constantinople on 27 November 2019.

 Timeline

 Early life

-On September 23, 1896, Sergei Symeonovich Sakharov (Се́ргий Симео́нович Са́харов) was born to Orthodox parents in Russia.
+On 23 September 1896, Sergiy Symeonovich Sakharov (Се́ргий Симео́нович Са́харов) was born to Orthodox parents in Russia.
 He grew up in a large Orthodox family with four brothers and four sisters.
 As a young child, he assimilated the spirit of prayer from his nanny, who would take him with her to church and he would pray for up to three quarters of an hour at a time.
-Even as a child, Sergei claimed to have experienced the Uncreated Light, which he later described as the Christ-God manifesting as a light, which defies notions of place and volume.
+Even as a child, Sergiy claimed to have experienced the Uncreated Light, which he later described as the Christ-God manifesting as a light, which defies notions of place and volume.
 He read widely, including such Russian greats as Gogol, Turgenev, Tolstoy, Dostoyevsky and Pushkin.